rorro6787/NeuralNetwork/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Create a new Pull Request

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- Inspired by various tutorials and resources on neural networks and machine learning.
+- Inspired by various tutorials and resources on neural networks and machine learning and specially by Michael Nielsen book.
-- Thanks to the open-source community for their invaluable contributions and support.